 See a more detailed map.

-Today’s boating community is very active on the Erie Canalway National Heritage Corridor.
+Today’s boating community is active on the Erie Canalway National Heritage Corridor.

-This canal route is part of the Great Loop canal system allowing boaters to explore up to 7,500 miles (12,070 km) of waterways.
+This canal route is part of the Great Loop, a canal system that allows boaters to explore up to 7,500 miles (12,070 km) of waterways.

 What an incredible journey for a great boating experience.